JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 Running the following command will now run the new `server-setup-proxmox-ubuntu2204.yml` playbook containing the newly created role:

 ```
-ansible-playbook -i ./ansible/inventory/hosts ./ansible/server-setup.yml --ask-vault-pass
+ansible-playbook -i ./ansible/inventory/hosts ./ansible/server-setup-proxmox-ubuntu2204.yml --ask-vault-pass
 ```

-#### Moving the Remaining Playbooks into Roles, introducing Handlers
+#### 🖇️ Moving the Remaining Playbooks into Roles, introducing Handlers

-Moving on to the second playbook, first we need to make the appropriate directories for the `disable_password_login` role:
+Moving on to the second playbook, first I needed to make the appropriate directories for the `disable_password_login` role:

 ```
 # Create all the directories for roles
 mkdir -p ansible/roles/disable_password_login/{tasks,handlers,templates,files,vars,defaults,meta}
 ```

-The file at `ansible/roles/disable_password_login/vars/main.yml` should have the same three values as the one we created at `ansible/roles/ssh_key_copy/tasks/main.yml`.
+The file at `ansible/roles/disable_password_login/vars/main.yml` should have the same three values as the one I created at `ansible/roles/ssh_key_copy/tasks/main.yml`.

-Handlers are things that we might want to trigger in a role and have complete only once at the end the tasks, like restarting a service.
+Handlers are things that might need to be to triggered in a role and have completed only once, after all of the other tasks have been run, like restarting a service.
 There's a handler in `disable-password-login.yml` that we can pull out and add to the appropriate file at `ansible/roles/disable_password_login/handlers/main.yml`:

 ```
 ---